 When I first met Jim, he was twenty-two years old, played a guitar, and sang country songs.
-He heavily favored Buck Owen, Merle Haggard, George Jones, and other old time country greats.
+He heavily favored Buck Owens, Merle Haggard, George Jones, and other old time country greats.
 Jim had a knack for hearing a song once and being able to sing it perfectly.
 It never ceased to amaze me that he could learn lyrics so effortlessly.

 In the eighties, we began to take annual vacations to the Rockies.
 One day we walked into a shop in Estes Park where they were playing a version of “Happy Trails” that obviously was not Roy Rodgers and Dale Evans.

 “Who is singing that song?”
 Jim asked the owner of the shop.